 Well, they normally got a tip.

-They're normally on the inside, but maybe in this case on the outside.
+They're normally on the inside, but maybe in this case, on the outside.

-It says under practical suggestions for grand jurors, do not discuss cases with your fellow jurors or anyone else outside of the jury room.
+Okay, NBC, New York Times, it says under practical suggestions for grand jurors, do not discuss cases with your fellow jurors or anyone else outside of the jury room.

 As long as she didn't discuss actual deliberations, well, she did.